Adipa-G/IOT/ESP32-WaterTimer/README.md

-# ESP32 Web API Project (In Progress)
+# ESP32 Water Timer (In Progress)
-This web api project use micropython.
+This is a water timer/scheduler project using micropython.

 ## Prerequisites
  1. Install [Python](https://www.python.org/downloads/) and ensure the python and pip package manager is in the path variables.